 Since joining Philanthropy MA in 2002, Gail has been responsible for the communications and branding in her position as Senior Director of Communications.
 Her work includes creating Philanthropy MA’s marketing collateral such as the Annual Report and Member and Nonprofit Partner collateral, design and content updates of the Philanthropy MA website, production of the Members newsletter and promotion of Philanthropy MA programs and events via social media outlets.
 Before entering the nonprofit field, Gail had over 10 years of experience in the corporate sector with Hill, Holliday Exhibition Services as Director of Marketing for conferences for Primary Medicine Today, American Institute of Architects and the National Association of Realtors, Deltek Systems as Director of Strategic Marketing and Director of B2B Marketing at experience.com.
 Gail serves on the committee of Boston Women Communicators, Bridges Together, and Friends of the Burlington Dog Park and is a board member of the Christopher Catanese Children's Foundation and the New England Patients' Right Group.
 She holds a bachelor’s degree in marketing from the Carroll School of Management at Boston College.

-Research Associate and Meet-the-Donors Program Manager
+Research Specialist and Meet-the-Donors Program Manager